amuracciole/budapest_bot_binance/README.md

 This script will never buy or sell BTC because only run "test_order".
 In case you want to work with real operations, please comment test_order lines and delete "#" before "order_market_sell" and "order_market_buy" lines

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/amuracciole)

-**Note: Please take into account that this repository is still in progress of improvements**